Witiko/doctoral-thesis/main.md

-Information retrieval systems must fulfil three major objectives: the *accuracy* of their results for the information needs of their users, the *speed* at which they deliver the results to their users before the results have lost their relevance, and the *interpretability* of their results, which determines how well they can explain the information in the results to their users.
+Information retrieval systems must fulfil three major objectives: the *accuracy* of their results for the information needs of their users, the *speed* at which they can be deployed, index new documents, and deliver results to their users before the results have lost their relevance, and their *interpretability*, which determines how well they can explain the information in the results to their users.

 To measure how well the systems fulfil these three objectives, we can use a number of *evaluation measures*.
 In this section, I will discuss the existing